TomerFi/switcher_webapi/CONTRIBUTING.md

 -   `pylintrc` is the configuration file for [Pylint Code Analysis](https://www.pylint.org/) linting python scripts.

+-   `pyproject.toml` is designated to be the main configuration file for python based on [PEP518](https://www.python.org/dev/peps/pep-0518/) (not fully operative in this project yet).

 -   `tox.ini` is the configuration file for [Tox Testing Automation](https://tox.readthedocs.io/en/latest/) testing the python code.